 We have assembled the following resources to help you stay informed:

-The On-Site Medical Services Homebound Call Center has begun to accept calls for homebound vaccination services.
-Individuals can request homebound vaccination services using one of the three options below.
+The On-Site Medical Services Homebound Call Center accepts calls for homebound vaccination services.
+Individuals can request homebound vaccination services using one of these options:

-• Online – Individuals can request homebound vaccination services using an online form found at https://www.onsitenh.com/vaccine.
+• Online: Individuals can request homebound vaccination services using an online form found at the On-site Medical Services website.

 • Wear a mask that covers your nose and mouth to help you protect yourself and others.